basho/basho_docs/content/riak/ts/1.4.0/using/querying/select/arithmetic-operations.md

 [querying select]: /riak/ts/1.4.0/using/querying/#select-query

-Riak TS supports arithmetic operations in the `SELECT` statement.
+Riak TS supports arithmetic operations in the SELECT statement.

 Arithmetic operations default to 64-bit integer math unless mixed with a `double`, at which point they become floating-point.

+{{% note title="Important" %}}
->**Important:** Proper spacing around arithmetic operators is required.
+Proper spacing around arithmetic operators is required.
+{{% /note %}}

 The examples on this page will assume you are using the following table schema: